jlelong/LaTeX-Workshop-wiki/View.md

 **Forward/Direct** synctex (source to pdf) can either be activated by selecting 'Navigate, select, and edit' > 'SyncTeX from cursor' in the side bar, or by the shortcut <kbd>ctrl</kbd>+<kbd>alt</kbd>+<kbd>j</kbd> (<kbd>cmd</kbd>+<kbd>option</kbd>+<kbd>j</kbd> on Mac), see also the [FAQ](https://github.com/James-Yu/LaTeX-Workshop/wiki/FAQ#i-cannot-use-ctrlalt-in-a-shortcut) for an alternative shortcut.

-**Backward/Reverse** synctex (pdf to source) is activated by selecting the relevant element of the pdf preview.
-When using the internal viewer, the keybinding to select an element is defined by [`latex-workshop.view.pdf.internal.synctex.keybinding`](#latex-workshopviewpdfinternalsynctexkeybinding).
+**Backward/Reverse** synctex (pdf to source) is activated by pointing at the relevant element of the pdf preview.
+When using the internal viewer, the default keybinding to point at an element in the pdf preview is `ctrl+click`.
+It can be changed to `double-click` using the setting [`latex-workshop.view.pdf.internal.synctex.keybinding`](#latex-workshopviewpdfinternalsynctexkeybinding).

 | Setting key                                                                                        | Description                               | Default       | Type      |
 | -------------------------------------------------------------------------------------------------- | ----------------------------------------- | ------------- | --------- |